On the quantitative variation of congruence ideals and integral periods of modular forms: Deformation theory and a refined theorem

-We quickly review the useful local deformation problems (c.f.~\cite[P1-P7]{taylor-icosahedral-2}, \cite[Definition 2.2.2]{clozel-harris-taylor}) and discuss vanishing of $\mathfrak{a}_\ell$.
+We quickly review the useful local deformation problems (cf.~\cite[P1-P7]{taylor-icosahedral-2}, \cite[Definition 2.2.2]{clozel-harris-taylor}) and discuss vanishing of $\mathfrak{a}_\ell$.
 In \cite{clozel-harris-taylor}, the deformation problems are considered without fixing determinants, but it does not cause any problem in our setting since $p >2$.

 Although we explicitly write down the local Selmer conditions only for $\mathrm{ad}^0(\overline{\rho})$ in this section, they easily generalize to $\mathrm{ad}^0(\rho_n)$ for all $n \geq 1$.